IBM-Bluemix-Docs/third-party/software-get-start.md

 Welcome to {{site.data.keyword.cloud}}!
 To start selling your software on our cloud platform, first complete a few tasks: provide your company and product details, create a test environment, and set up access for your team to help with the onboarding process.
 {: shortdesc}

-The process to sell third-party software is currently experimental and available solely for evaluation and testing purposes.
+The process to sell third-party software is currently experimental and available solely for vendors that understand the onboarding process is still under development.
+With the current release, you have the option to bring your own licenses or deliver your third-party software for free.
 If you’re interested in trying it out, contact us at kala.nenkova@ibm.com.
 {: note}

 ## Before you begin